BridgesUNCC/workshops/workshops/2025/CCSC-NW-25/workshop.md

-# Motivating CS Majors Using Real-World Data, Games and Visualizations
+# Real-World Problems, Data, and Visualizations Using BRIDGES

 Using [BRIDGES](https://bridgesuncc.github.io/)